 This degree lays the foundation for new generations of biomedical experts to lead the revolution in medicine.

-With the School of Biomedical Sciences receiving more than $49 million in research funding in 2017, your postgraduate opportunities to help advance human health across the globe are extensive.
+With the School of Biomedical Sciences receiving more than $56 million in research funding annually, your postgraduate opportunities to help advance human health across the globe are extensive.

 No matter what your career aspirations are, the University of Melbourne remains No.6 in the world and No.1 in Australia for graduate employability*.